 Bottom Line: After the ruling in Janus v.
 AFSCME on June 27, 2018, California should have stopped deducting dues and fees from government employee’ paychecks unless employees have recently authorized such deductions.

-> But not all public employers have taken the necessary steps to honor the Court’s decision and the rights of their employees.
-That’s why in late August, we sent letters to government officials in California notifying them they must immediately cease and desist from deducting any and all union fees, including membership dues and “agency fees,” from employee paychecks or risk litigation.
+But not all public employers have taken the necessary steps to honor the Court’s decision and the rights of their employees.

-> The Supreme Court said that all government employees have the right to decide for themselves whether to join and/or fund a union at their workplace.
+The Supreme Court said that all government employees have the right to decide for themselves whether to join and/or fund a union at their workplace.
 Financially supporting a government union should be a conscious choice – not something you are grandfathered into or pressured into doing.
 And no employer, politician or union should stand in the way of workers’ exercising the rights restored to them by the U.S. Supreme Court ruling.
 Liberty Justice Center is working to ensure the rights of all public employees in California to ensure the Court’s ruling is implemented, and workers’ choices are honored.

 If you are a government worker and haven't signed a card since June 27, your rights are being violated, contact us.